ucas-vg/PointTinyBenchmark/dataset/README.md

 # 3. Dataset introduction <a name="3."></a>
-There are 1610 labeled images and 759 no labeled images(both them mainly from same video sets) and 72651 annotations totally in TinyPerson, show as follow.
+There are 1610 labeled images and 759 non-labeled images (both are mainly from same video sets) and totally 72651 annotations in TinyPerson, shown as follows:

 <center>
 <img src="../figure/dataset_anno.png" width="200" height="250"/>
-<div>Two way to split annotation in TinyPerson</div>
+<div>Two ways for splitting annotations in TinyPerson</div>
 </center>

  set |train| test | total | note